janderie/Lab-Page/content/_index.md

           align: left
           background:
             image:
-              filename: welcome_1.png
+              filename: resources.jpg
               filters:
                 brightness: 0.8
               position: right
-              size: 50%
+              size: 100%
             color: "#666"
         - title: Research Projects
           content: Our research projects span a number of biophysical contexts across renewable resource, water, energy, and transportation systems and geographical locations from the US southwest to South Asia, to the Arctic.
-Across this range of coupled infrastructure systems, our work focuses on the common theme of understanding the role of institutions (rules and norms) and governance processes in the capacity of these systems to cope with change.
+Across this range of coupled infrastructure systems, our work focuses on the common theme of understanding how institutions (rules and norms) and governance processes impact the capacity of these systems to cope with change.
-          align: left
+          align: right
           background:
             image:
-              filename: welcome_1.png
+              filename: Glen_Canyon_Dam02.jpg
               filters:
-                brightness: 0.4
+                brightness: 0.8
               position: center
+              size: 100%
-            color: "#555"
+            color: "#666"
           link:
             icon: share
             icon_pack: fas